Page last updated: 7 August 2025

 Which regions contribute the most to Tesla’s electric vehicle sales?

-- Tesla’s sales in the US (674,924 units) and China (603,664 units) are the leading markets, with these two countries accounting for the vast majority of the total sales.
+- The leading 2024 markets of Tesla were the US (674,924 units) and China (603,664 units) are the leading markets, with these two countries accounting for the vast majority of total sales.

 Global Travel Resources